tsugiproject/tsugi-org/md/ADVANTAGE.md

 tool viewer on Sakai and you will see all the values including the public an private key for the tool that can be pasted into the Tsugi Add Issuer screen.

-Then save the issuer and note its primary key.

-Then add or update a tenant/key with the `deployment_id` (always 1 on Sakai for now) and the primary key of the new issuer record.
+Then add or update a tenant/key with the `deployment_id` (always 1 on Sakai for now) and issuer.

-You should be connected.
+You should be ready to define a tool placement in Sakai and do a launch.
+One fun aspect of Sakai is that once you set up a tool with both LTI 1.1 and LTI 1.3 values, you can switch back and forth between 1.1 and 1.3 launches by simply changing the LTI 1.3 radio button.

 You can work through this example using the Sakai and Tsugi nightly servers.
 They are nice to experiment with because they reset every night :)

 https://trunk-mysql.nightly.sakaiproject.org/portal/  ( admin / admin )
 https://dev1.tsugicloud.org/tsugi/admin/ (sakaiger)

 A Sample Tsugi Issuer Entry
 ===========================